DaedalusMDW/bge-game3-demo/README.md

   - navmesh with obstacles
 - LavaPits
   - by completion, level one of what im hoping will evolve into its own game.  to be used as a feedback on mechanics.
+- TileCity
+  - a simpler demo of container streaming
 ### Assets
 - Zephyr Ship
   - this project was originally called the "Zephyr Demo" showcasing container streaming and persistance data being passed across game world data